Leaky Heart Valve

 - aortic valve

-The valves actually consist of flaps that open to let blood flow in one direction as it moves through the chambers of the heart.
+The valves consist of flaps that open to let blood flow in one direction as it moves through the chambers of the heart.
 Then the valves close to keep blood from flowing backwards into the chamber it just left.
-Normally, each valve, except the mitral valve, has three flaps.
-The mitral valve has two flaps.
+Each valve typically has three flaps, except for the mitral valve, which has two.

 Any of the four valves can become leaky.
-This means that just after the heart squeezes and pumps blood forward, some blood will leak back through the valve.
-A leaking valve is called valve regurgitation.
+This means that just after the heart squeezes and pumps blood forward, some blood will leak backward through the valve.
+Leaking through the valve is also called valve regurgitation.

 How Is a Leaky Heart Valve Diagnosed?